rcamilo1526/rcamilo1526/README.md

 - 🌱 Cultivating knowledge on MLOps.

 - :world_map: In love with maps and travel

+- :notebook: Also Cadastral and Geodesic Engineer, experience in GIS Geographic Information Systems.

 #  Technologies & Tools